ophwug/docs/README.md

 * Camera Malfunction Message with specific camera noted.

+**Resolution**:

 Replace the malfunctioning camera with a new one.
 Make sure it matches the other cameras's type e.g. OS04C10 or AR0231.
 You may be able to find a broken C3 to salvage the camera from.
+If you can't find a specific type, you may need to replace all cameras with the same type.

+Mr. One also sells replacement cameras for the C3 at https://oneclone.net/product/c3-cameras/ .

 Note: This is not possible or very hard to do on a C3X as the cameras are soldered onto the main board.
 Hence, why this case is only in the C3 section.